 Do you know who also knows the car market very well but doesn’t use KBB values?

 - Car Dealers.
-The truth is that car dealerships know the car market better than anyone, using Manheim MMR to find out what cars are worth.
+Car dealerships know the car market better than anyone, using Manheim MMR to determine what cars are worth.
 Manheim provides wholesale prices and is only available to dealers.

-In my opinion, KBB is used by novices or vehicle owners unfamiliar with the car market.
+I believe KBB is used by novices or vehicle owners unfamiliar with the car market.
 It is also used by buyers who try to get a car cheaply when negotiating a price based on KBB trade-in value.
-Oh, I learned that you should never sell a vehicle based on KBB trade-in value unless you are OK with leaving money on the table.
+I learned that you should never sell a vehicle based on KBB trade-in value unless you are OK with leaving money on the table.

 KBB Trade-In Value

 KBB trade-in value is based on how much a used car dealership will pay you for your car if you sell it to them or trade it in for another new or used vehicle.
 KBB trade-in values are not what you should sell a car to a private party.
-If you sell a vehicle based on KBB trade-in value, you will be selling your vehicle for hundreds or thousands of dollars less than what it is worth.
+If you sell a vehicle based on KBB trade-in value, you will sell it for hundreds or thousands of dollars less than it is worth.

 Why KBB is not accurate